Frequently Asked Questions

 When removing mold from the affected area(s) of a building, it is important to prevent spores from spreading to unaffected areas.
 The mold remediation technician will seal vents, doors, windows, cracks, and/or any other openings through which spores could escape.
 Negative pressurization should be established in the sealed area using fans, HEPA filtered air scrubbers, or by other means to control the flow of air and further reduce the risk of cross contamination.
 By taking these steps, and others as necessary, the mold remediation technician should be able to perform the mold removal in a safe and contained manner.

-That is usually not necessary, unless you have visible mold growth inside the ducts, there are rodents in the ducts, or the ducts are clogged with dust and debris.
+However; if you have visible mold growth inside the ducts, there are rodents in the ducts, or the ducts are clogged with dust and debris; duct cleaning probably is necessary to remove those contaminants.

 According to the EPA (Mold Remediation in Schools and Commercial Buildings) mold sampling is not normally required.
 All types of mold are treated the same in regards to remediation, so there is no need to find out what type it is to remove it.
 This is very different than what you hear from most mold remediation companies.